San2021331091/Smart-Cart-Backend/README.md

 ---

-Here's a **clean and informative `README.md` section** for your Flask-based SmartCart AI Assistant backend:

----

 # flask-backend

 This is an AI-powered product search and recommendation API built with **Flask**, **scikit-learn**, and **TF-IDF + KNN** models.
 It acts as an intelligent shopping assistant that can understand natural queries about products, prices, availability, and similar items.